If you have lived in either a townhouse or an apartment in South Australia, you might know something about Strata Title and fees.

 Some of the recurrent expenses may include maintenance to:

-driveways, garden, pool, elevators, stairs, lobby, and the exterior structure of the property.
+driveways, garden, pool, elevators, stairs, lobby, and the property’s exterior structure.

 The frequency and amount of fee that everyone needs to contribute are decided annually at the AGM.
-This, of course, also varies between the different states and depends on the strata laws in place.
+This, of course, also varies between the different states and depends on the strata laws.

 However, there are three main types of strata fees: